Creating Restricted Scope Component Templates in Compose

 }

-Apps can now restrict these components to be called only in certain scopes.
+Apps can now restrict these components to be used only within specific scopes.

 @Composable